API documentation

 For programmatic downloads, use POST — it streams the raw bytes as Content-Disposition: attachment.

-The GET variant returns an HTML page meant for browsers (with a password prompt if the file is encrypted) and is not considered API.
+The GET variant returns an HTML page meant for browsers and is not considered API.

 Request body (optional)